shuhei/shuhei.github.com/source/about/index.markdown

 footer: true
 ---

 Hi, my name is Shuhei.
-I'm a programmer based in Berlin, writing JavaScript by day and Elm by night these days.
+I'm a programmer based in Berlin, mostly writing JavaScript.

 When I don't sit in front of my laptop, I wander around the streets of Berlin, give a look at the spines of my book collection, or enjoy local IPAs.